Schema: SEO & Structured Data

 Microdata is not necessary to achieve sitelinks but I have a feeling schema will be used to help determine what goes in the sitelinks area.
 This could include products, authors, and a ton of other information.
-By using microdata around your most important web assets, one just may be able to influence the content that gets displayed on a SERP.
-I have some blocks of microdata on the SEO Services page of course.
-Right click view source.
+By using microdata in conjunction with important web assets, one may be able to influence the content that gets displayed on a SERP.

 Most intermediate level SEO’ers know their HTML tags to a degree.
 The image alt attribute, page title, meta_description and others should be very familiar to you.
 However, the purpose of HTML is to make content look a particular way through a web browser, such as Chrome, not for manipulation towards better rank on Google serp’s.
 Alas, there are a handful of HTML tags that SEO can rightfully call it’s own.